 What if she had married him without ever telling him that she was a witch?

-Apparently thanks to the Ministry’s insistence on never letting Muggles know that magic exists, most witches who get involved with Muggles do fill their Muggle intendeds in on that little detail, you know.
+Apparently thanks to the Ministry’s insistence on never letting Muggles know that magic exists, most witches who get involved with Muggles do not fill their Muggle intendeds in on that little detail, you know.
 In fact, to all appearances none of them do.
-We’ve already met two others who didn’t in the series so far.
+We’ve already heard of two others who didn’t in the series so far.
 And from Rowling’s official site we know of at least one wizard who never told his Muggle partner the truth either.
 And, we’ve never met one either in or out of canon who did tell their partner beforehand.
 Nondisclosure seems to be the most common (Ministry approved) practice.

 What if Tobias only found it out when one of young Severus’s breakthroughs of accidental magic happened when he was around to witness it?